Timkold/Gitbook_learn/eng/hashsare/opisanie-vkladok/stellazhi.md

 # Racks

-#### Стеллаж — сущность, привязанная к одному помещению, включает определённое количество мест для устройств. Отображает данные только устройств внутри него.
+#### A rack is an entity linked to a specific room, containing a set number of slots for devices.
+It displays data only for devices within it.

-• Можно создать неограниченное количество стеллажей в одном помещении.
+• You can create an unlimited number of racks in one room.

-• По умолчанию создаётся один стеллаж, привязанный к созданному помещению.
+• By default, one rack is created and linked to the newly created room.

 \\

-## Таблица “Стеллажи”
+## "Racks" Table

 \
-• Поиск — поиск по названию.
+• Search — search by name.

-• Дата-центр — выбор стеллажей в конкретном дата-центре.
+• Data center — select racks in a specific data center.

-• Помещения — выбор стеллажей в помещении.
+• Rooms — select racks within a room.

-• Добавить новый стеллаж — кнопка для создания.
+• Add new rack — button for creation.

 \
-Поля таблицы:
+Table fields:
 -------------

-• ID — идентификатор в базе данных.
+• ID — identifier in the database.

-• Имя — название стеллажа.
+• Name — rack name.

-• Дата-центр — название дата-центра.
+• Data center — name of the data center.

-• Помещение — помещение, к которому привязан стеллаж.
+• Room — the room to which the rack is linked.

-• Редактирование — настройка параметров.
+• Editing — configure parameters.

 <figure><img src="../../../.gitbook/assets/Снимок экрана 2025-01-13 в 20.08.20.png" alt=""><figcaption></figcaption></figure>

-## Создание стеллажа
+## Creating a Rack

 \
-1\. Перейти в меню Стеллажи.
+1\.
+Go to the "Racks" menu.

-2\. Нажать кнопку Добавить новый стеллаж.
+2\.
+Click the "Create New Rack" button.

-3\. В открывшемся окне:
+3\.
+In the pop-up window:

-• Ввести название в поле Имя.
+• Enter a name in the "Name" field.

-• Указать количество полок (Высота) от 1 до 10.
+• Specify the number of shelves (Height) from 1 to 10.

-• Указать количество мест на полке (Ширина) от 1 до 10.
+• Specify the number of slots per shelf (Width) from 1 to 10.

-• Выбрать помещение из выпадающего списка.
+• Select a room from the dropdown list.

-4\. Нажать кнопку Создать.
+4\.
+Click the "Create" button.

 <figure><img src="../../../.gitbook/assets/Снимок экрана 2025-01-13 в 20.08.39.png" alt="" width="375"><figcaption></figcaption></figure>

-## Редактирование стеллажа
+## Editing a Rack

 \
-1\. Нажать на кнопку три точки рядом с нужным стеллажом.
+1\.
+Click the three-dot button next to the desired rack.

-2\. Выбрать пункт Изменить.
+2\.
+Select "Edit"

-3\. Внести изменения:
+3\.
+Make changes:

-• Новое имя.
+• New name.

-• Количество полок (Высота) от 1 до 10.
+• Number of shelves (Height) from 1 to 10.

-• Количество мест на полке (Ширина) от 1 до 10.
+• Number of slots per shelf (Width) from 1 to 10.

-• Помещение, к которому будет привязан стеллаж.
+• Room to which the rack will be linked.

-4\. Нажать Обновить.
+4\.
+Click "Update"

 <figure><img src="../../../.gitbook/assets/Снимок экрана 2025-01-13 в 20.09.05.png" alt="" width="375"><figcaption></figcaption></figure>

-## **Удаление Стеллажа:** <a href="#udalenie-data-centra" id="udalenie-data-centra"></a>
+## **Deleting a Rack:** <a href="#udalenie-data-centra" id="udalenie-data-centra"></a>

-1. Нажать на кнопку (три точки) рядом с нужным стеллажом
+1. Click the three-dot button next to the desired rack.
-2. Выбрать пункт меню Удалить
+2. Select "Delete" from the menu.
-3. В открывшемся окне нажать кнопку Подтвердить.\\
+3. In the pop-up window, click "Confirm"\\

 <figure><img src="../../../.gitbook/assets/Снимок экрана 2025-01-13 в 20.09.15.png" alt="" width="375"><figcaption></figcaption></figure>

-Переход на страницу стеллажа
+## Navigating to the Rack Page

 \
-4\. В меню Стеллажи нажать на ID нужного стеллажа.
+4\.
+In the "Racks" menu, click on the ID of the desired rack.

 \
-Содержимое страницы стеллажа
+Rack Page Contents
 ----------------------------

 \
-• Детали:
+• Details:

-• Размер: ширина × высота (например, 10×10).
+• Size: width × height (e.g., 10×10).

-• Количество мест: общее число (ширина × высота).
+• Number of slots: total count (width × height).

-• Количество устройств:
+• Number of devices:

-• Всего — неактивные + онлайн.
+• Total — inactive + online.

-• Онлайн — устройства передают данные.
+• Online — devices actively sending data.

 <figure><img src="../../../.gitbook/assets/Снимок экрана 2025-01-13 в 20.10.09.png" alt=""><figcaption></figcaption></figure>

-• Графики:
+• Charts:

-• Хэшрейт:
+• Hashrate:

-• Asic Hashrate — переданный устройством.
+• Asic Hashrate — reported by the device.

-• Nominal Hashrate — заявленный производителем.
+• Nominal Hashrate — specified by the manufacturer.

-• Потребление:
+• Power consumption:

-• Asic Power — переданное устройством.
+• Asic Power — reported by the device.

-• Nominal Power — заявленное производителем.
+• Nominal Power — specified by the manufacturer.

-• Устройства:
+• Devices:

-• Active Asic — работающие устройства.
+• Active Asic — working devices.

-• Total Asic — все устройства, включая нерабочие.
+• Total Asic — all devices, including inactive ones.

 <figure><img src="../../../.gitbook/assets/Снимок экрана 2025-01-13 в 20.10.15.png" alt=""><figcaption></figcaption></figure>

-## Карта стеллажа
+## Rack Map

 \
-Отображает 2D-схему с заданным количеством мест и размещёнными устройствами.
+Displays a 2D layout with the specified number of slots and placed devices.

-• В каждой ячейке указаны:
+• Each slot displays:

-• Действительный хэшрейт.
+• Actual hashrate.

-• Максимальная температура чипов.
+• Maximum chip temperature.

-• Особенности отображения:
+• Display features:

-• Если хэшрейт или температура = 0 или превышают норму, шрифт становится красным.
+• If hashrate or temperature = 0 or exceeds the normal range, the text turns red.

-• Для просмотра текущих проблем можно переключить отображаемую характеристику в правом верхнем углу.
+• To view current issues, switch the displayed characteristic in the top right corner.

 <figure><img src="../../../.gitbook/assets/Снимок экрана 2025-01-13 в 20.10.57.png" alt="" width="375"><figcaption></figcaption></figure>

-## Список устройств на стеллаже
+## List of Devices on the Rack

 \
-Перечисляет устройства, привязанные к стеллажу.
+Lists devices linked to the rack.

-• Таблица включает:
+• The table includes:

-• ID устройства — уникальный идентификатор, заданный системой.
+• Device ID — unique identifier assigned by the system.

-• Модель — определяется агентом или задаётся вручную; отображается прошивка.
+• Model — detected by the agent or set manually; displays firmware.

-• Хэшрейт — текущий показатель устройства:
+• Hashrate — current device performance:

-• 🟢 Хэшрейт > 0
+• 🟢 Hashrate > 0

-• 🔴 Хэшрейт = 0 или не определён
+• 🔴 Hashrate = 0 or undefined

-• Имя воркера — состоит из имени пула и устройства, определяется агентом или вручную.
+• Worker name — consists of the pool name and device, detected by the agent or set manually.

-• IP-адрес — автоматически определяется агентом или задаётся вручную.
+• IP address — automatically detected by the agent or set manually.

 <figure><img src="../../../.gitbook/assets/Снимок экрана 2025-01-13 в 20.11.08.png" alt=""><figcaption></figcaption></figure>